dosimont/dosimont.github.io/_posts/2015-12-09-tutorial-bsc-suite.markdown

 A value of 10 points is recommended, but we still have to tune espilon.
 Basically, a higher value of epsilon gives big clusters, but requires a long computation time.
 On the contrary, a small value of epsilon provides small clusters, and necessitates a short computation time.
 The objective is to find relevant clusters, by grouping only points that are in the same area.
 This necessitates to try different value of epsilon to find a good trade-off.

     $ BurstClustering -d cluster.xml -i bt.B.64.prv -o bt.B.64.clustered.prv

+## Shneiderman's mantra is never far...

+You may see that the computation time required to generate the clusters is long, even with a small espilon: in my case, the trace I generated was 1.6 GB.
+Even by removing non relevant points, the number of remaining points is too high for the clustering algorithm.
+It is thus necessary to reduce the trace size.
+To perform this operation, we propose to use Paraver.
+First, open the trace:

+    $ wxparaver bt.B.64.prv